 1For comparison of MY 2022 rates to MY 2021 rates, statistically significant increases are indicated by "+," statistically significant decreases by "-," and no statistically significant change by "n.s."

-Denom: denominator; Num: numerator; MY: measurement year; DHS: Department of Human Services; HEDIS: Healthcare Effectiveness Data and Information Set; N/A: Not Available, as in denominator is less than 30, other related results are filtered.
+Denom: denominator; Num: numerator; MY: measurement year; HEDIS: Healthcare Effectiveness Data and Information Set.